wortell-smart-learning/ssis-training/lab10/Lab 10 - Challenge day 3.md

 ## Requirements

 Inside the folder "preparation" you will find some SQL-files that construct a simple star scheme (some dimensions as well as facts).
-Execute this SQL script on your AdventureWorksDW2016_empty-database.
+This will create a new database called "BITrainer_SSIS"

 Your task is to fill these tables using SSIS.
 In order to get there, you'll need the following sources:

 * Dimensions Customer and Product are delivered from within SQL Server the way you're used to (two views inside the AdventureWorks2016 database)
 * Dimension Date is already present in the Data Warehouse - you don't have to fill this one
 * Fact NewSales is delivered using CSV files.
-These might contain incorrect rows, which have to end up in the NewSales_errors table.
+These might contain incorrect rows, which have to end up in the NewSales_errors table (you need to create any error tables yourself).
 * Fact OldSales is delivered from a TSV file (tab separated value).
 This works almost like a CSV (but with a different delimiter)
 * Be sure not only to include the due date and ship date, but also the order date.
 This date can *not* be found inside the files, but is contained in the file- and folder names.
 With some expression help you will succeed.